SRGSSR/srgletterbox-apple/docs/Getting-started.md

 If needed, the controller `ContinousPlayback` category provides complete information about continuous playback transition (start and end date, and media which will be played next).

+## Image copyrights

+Media sometimes provide image copyright information via the `imageCopyright` property.
+If your application displays a Letterbox view, you should ensure that this information is somehow displayed in its vicinity.

 ## Statistics

 Letterbox automatically sends media consumption measurements, provided an SRG Analytics tracker has been started.
 Refer to the [SRG Analytics](https://github.com/SRGSSR/srganalytics-ios) for information about how a tracker is started.